by Dr. Lawrence Wilson

 Š Agricultural factors.
 Modern food crops generally contain much less vitamins than crops grown 100 years ago.
 This is due to genetic engineering of food, hybridization of foods, the use of chemical fertilizers instead of manures, and pesticide and insecticides that subtly damage the soil or the crop.

-loss can decrease the levels of vitamin C, for example, by half.
+Transportation loss can decrease the levels of vitamin C, for example,

 A related issue is that crops that must be transported long distances are often picked before they are ripe.
 This may also decrease the vitamin levels of the food in some cases.
 This is why, at times, frozen vegetables that are quickly frozen close to the farm are actually more nutritious than some “fresh” vegetables.

 Food processing.
 The

 most important loss of vitamins and minerals usually occurs during food

 whole wheat or whole rice are processed into white

 flour or white rice, up to half or more of the vitamin content of the food may

 This is why I suggest avoiding all white flour, white sugar, and white rice as much as possible.
 These are called “empty calories” because their vitamins and minerals are missing.